Model.PageBodyTags

 • What the requested funds will be used for e.g., travel bursaries for students and ECRs to attend, travel and accommodation for keynote speakers, consumables, or worksheets.

-Please note we aim to send round the outcome of applications three to four weeks after the deadline of the round that has been applied to.
+Please note we aim to send round the outcome of applications three to four weeks after the deadline.

 Please keep the following in mind when applying for a Sponsored Event Grant:

-• Applications should be for events with a molecular bioscience focus.
+• Applications should be for events with a biochemical or molecular bioscience focus.

 • The Recipient must act in accordance with government legislation and is responsible for obtaining any licenses, permissions and insurances that are necessary by law to carry out their event.